lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

-Mender is a clever software and if we would upload the update artifact we have created before and try to deploy it to our device it would just figure out that you have already the correct image version and skip the update.
+Mender is a clever software and if we would upload the update artifact we have created before and try to deploy it to our device it would just figure out that you have already the correct image version installed and skip the update.

-As a shortcut we now just create an image with a slightly update timestamp:
+As a shortcut we now create an image with a slightly updated timestamp:

 ``` bash
 sudo edi -v image create --clean pi23-stretch-armhf.yml